Graduate Certificates for Union Doctoral Students

 The Graduate Certificate in Ethics and Philosophy is designed for students who wish to deepen their understanding of ethics and philosophy to complement their scholarly and professional development.
 The program of study offers a critical engagement with classic and contemporary texts and emphasizes using ethics and philosophy to promote social change through application to current social issues and moral problems.

 Coordinator: Dr. Betty Overton-Adkins

 The Executive Leadership Certificate provides students with formal recognition of their course work in leadership and signals interest and preparation for upper managerial leadership roles and responsibilities.
 The certificate acknowledges preparation that emphasizes focus on a deep understanding of leadership issues within nonprofit organizations, and especially those organizations where a focus on diversity, equity, and inclusion are important to organizational success.

 The Graduate Certificate in Museum Studies is available to all students enrolled in the Ph.D. in Interdisciplinary Studies program to gain a deeper understanding of what it takes to be an agile museum practitioner for the 21st-century museum—one who is always making connections and finding new possibilities in order to keep operations smooth, collections relevant, and visitors inspired.

 Coordinator: Diane Richard-Allerdyce, Ph.D.

-The Graduate Certificate in Women’s & Gender Studies provides students with a formal recognition of their graduate-level coursework in, scholarly commitment to, and familiarity with the field of Women’s and Gender Studies for those seeking employment in academic Women’s and/or Gender Studies departments and/or community, non-profit, government, corporate or other professional tracks.
-Women’s and Gender Studies serves as a theoretical foundation for their dissertations and further research.
+The Graduate Certificate in Women’s & Gender Studies provides students with formal recognition of their graduate-level coursework in, scholarly commitment to, and familiarity with the field of Women’s and Gender Studies for those seeking employment in academic Women’s and/or Gender Studies departments and/or community, non-profit, government, corporate or other professional tracks.
+Women’s and Gender Studies serve as a theoretical foundation for their dissertations and further research.